-Yet, more than 35 years after Congress amended the Act to direct that this pollution be controlled, Maryland still implements a Clean Water Act permitting approach that amounts to little more than a rubber stamp.
+Yet, more than 35 years after Congress directed that this source of pollution be controlled, Maryland still implements a Clean Water Act permitting approach that amounts to little more than a rubber stamp.
 The Maryland Department of the Environment's construction stormwater general permit allows construction sites to obtain Clean Water Act approval from the State with little or no meaningful MDE review or public involvement.
 Even Pennsylvania requires that construction sites receive enhanced Clean Water Act permit review for more sensitive sites.